32 Participants Needed

 If you are taking any medications that interfere with the sense of smell, such as intranasal zinc, intranasal antihistamines, intranasal corticosteroids, or oral corticosteroids or antihistamines, you will need to stop taking them to participate in the trial.

-How does osteopathic manipulative treatment differ from other treatments for loss of smell?
+What evidence suggests that osteopathic manipulative treatment is effective for loss of smell?

 This trial is for individuals who have lost their sense of smell due to COVID-19.
 Specific eligibility criteria are not provided, but typically participants would need to meet certain health conditions and agree to the study's procedures.